Timeline Overview

-The Following instructions will provide an estimated timeline to complete for each step of the accreditation process.
+The following instructions will provide an estimated timeline to complete for each step of the accreditation process.
 Depending upon your response time, the process may be completed in as little as ninety days or can take as long as 6 months.

-Step 1: Submit Application and Program Video
+Submit Application and Program Video

 The school submits their application and fee for accreditation to HVAC Excellence.
 In addition, the school shall submit a narrated program video (contact HVAC Excellence for submittal instructions), highlighting the following: